pkardas/notes/books/code-complete.md

 - include all the information that led to the exception
 - avoid empty catch blocks
 - standardise project's use of exceptions

+Barricades:

+- similar to having isolated compartments in the hull of a ship, damaged parts are isolated
+- use validation classes that are responsible for cleaning the data
+- assume data is unsafe and you need to sanitise it

+*Offensive programming* - exceptional cases should be handled in a way that makes them obvious during development and recoverable when production code is running.
+During development, you want errors to be as visible as possible but during production it should not be observable.

+#### Chapter 20: The Software-Quality Landscape

+There are many quality metrics: correctness, usability, efficiency, reliability, integrity, adaptivity, accuracy, robustness - these are metrics important to the user, for a programmer more important metrics are: maintainability, flexibility, portability, reusability, readability, testability, understandability.

+*Techniques for Improving Software Quality*: set up software quality objectives, perform quality assurance activities, prototyping.